pi-hole/docker-pi-hole/README.md

 ## Configuration

-It is recommended that you use environment variables to configure the Pi-hole docker container (more details below), however if you are persisting your `/etc/pihole` directory, you may also set them via the web interface or by directly editing `pihole.toml`
+It is recommended that you use environment variables to configure the Pi-hole docker container (more details below), however if you are persisting your `/etc/pihole` directory, you may choose instead to set them via the web interface or by directly editing `pihole.toml`.

+**Please Note**: Settings that are set via environment variables effectively become read-only, meaning that you will not be able to change them in the web interface or CLI.
+This is to ensure a "single source of truth" on the config.

 ### Web interface password